juanpabloprado/project-boilerplate/README.md

 * `client`: Source folder for React, this part of the application handles all of the UI.
 * `controllers`: Source folder for the controllers of our Mongoose models, controls CRUD operations.
-* `models`: Source folder for all of our Mongoose models.
+* `models`: Source folder for all of our Sequelize models.
 * `routes`: Source folder for all the API routes for our application.
 * `scripts`: Source folder for admin related scripts.
 * `server.js`: API server file.